lbenedetto/CaptainMarkov/README.md

 A project that utilizes a database of Star Trek scripts to generate new phrases, such as captains logs, commands to the computer, or lines of dialogue from a specified character

 ## How It Works
-Scripts are pulled from http://www.chakoteya.net/ using the ScriptScraper class and saved into "./scripts/Episode num.txt"
+Scripts are pulled from http://www.chakoteya.net/ using the ScriptScraper class and saved into "./scripts/SeriesName/EpisodeNum.txt".
+This is done the first time your run the program, and can take a long time.

-The KeyWord class is then used to save all lines containing the key phrase, such as "Captain's log" or "Computer, " It includes the option to cut the line to the keyphrase so you don't get something like this:

-> TROI: Let's ask the computer.
-Computer, identify type of Riker.

-The Character class can be used to capture all the lines spoken by a given character.

-The markov class then reads through the lines provided by the instance of the abstract class LineGetter to build the statistical model.
+A GUI is opened to let you customize how the chain will be built.
+You can generate lines of dialogue from characters by inputing how their lines appear in the scripts.
+E.g. "PICARD:" and using the check box to select which series to search through.
+There are also a few preset generators for you to choose from.

-The statistical model is then used to generate new dialogue
+A MarkovChain (type of statistical model) is built based off of the scripts fed in and is used to generate phrases.

 Example outputs can be found at https://twitter.com/captain_markov